hippiehunter/dblbook/src/common/control_flow.md

 end
 ```

-The **REPEAT** loop, like the DO FOREVER loop, continually executes a statement until control is transferred to another statement due to some condition (e.g., EXITLOOP or GOTO).
-Having two loop types that work the same is a historical artifact rather than a difference based on a tradeoff of some sort.
+The **REPEAT** loop (`REPEAT statement`), like the DO FOREVER loop, continually executes a statement until control is transferred to another statement due to some condition (e.g., EXITLOOP or GOTO).
+Having two loop types that work the same is a historical artifact rather than a difference based on some sort of tradeoff.

 ```dbl
 repeat